LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 ## How NGXS works:
 NGXS is very simple to use as compared to other state management patterns like redux and Akita.
-NGXS takes full advantages of angular and typescript over the redux pattern.
+NGXS takes full advantage of angular and typescript over the redux pattern.
 There are majors 4 concepts to NGXS
 #### 1. Store:
-It is a global state container and manages the states of the application.We can dispatche the actions to perform certain operations.
+It is a global state container and manages the states of the application.We can dispatch the actions to perform certain operations.
 ```typescript
     this.store.dispatch(new TodoActions.AddTodo(form));
 ```
 #### 2. Actions
-An Actions is a type of command which should be called when something happens or you want to trigger at any event like for adding new todo,listing todo etc.
+An Action is a type of command which should be called when something happens or you want to trigger at any event like for adding new todo, listing todo etc.
 ```typescript
 export class AddTodo {
     static readonly type = '[Todo] Add';